-- Compassionate Use Act – The Compassionate Use Act was effective in 1996 following Proposition (Prop) 215 enactment to allow patients and medical caregivers to cultivate marijuana for medical use under particular conditions
+- Compassionate Use Act –The Compassionate Use Act went into effect in 1996 following the enactment of Proposition (Prop) 215, which allows patients and medical caregivers to cultivate marijuana for medical use under particular conditions

 - Adult Use of Marijuana Act – Also commonly known as Prop 64, is a voter initiative or passage to decriminalize adult use of marijuana for recreational purposes.

-According to Prop 64, if you are 21 years old and above, you can possess and cultivate/grow a maximum of six marijuana plants in an indoor environment or locked space, away from public view or access by a minor (under 18).
-For the sake of statute, even if you are a couple sharing a residence/house, cultivating or growing more than six marijuana plants will still be illegal.
+According to Prop 64, if you are 21 years old or above, you can possess and cultivate/grow a maximum of six marijuana plants in an indoor environment or locked space, away from public view or access by a minor (under 18).
+For the sake of the statute, even if you are a couple who is sharing a residence, cultivating or growing more than six marijuana plants will still be illegal.

 That means each of you cannot legally grow a maximum of six marijuana plants in the same residence or house as an adult living alone would, according to Prop 64.
 According to HS 11358, “cultivate” means to grow, harvest, sundry, or process marijuana or any part of the plant.

 Cultivating marijuana without abiding by the required legal regulations on medical and recreational use is typically a misdemeanor offense for adults and an infraction for those under 21 years of age.
-A conviction for HS 11358 violation as an under 18 will make you subject to a mandatory drug counseling session and community service.
+A conviction for HS 11358 violation as a minor will make you subject to a mandatory drug counseling sessions and community service.
 However, if you are over 18 years and below 21 years, you might also be subject to an additional maximum fine of $100 upon conviction for HS 11358 violation.